Hamiltonian Complexity in the Thermodynamic Limit: Introduction

-The top segment of each square of size $4^{x^2}$ in the Robinson tiling is layered with a translationally-invariant 1D Hamiltonian whose ground energy encodes the value $f(x)$, where the function problem $f$ is from the oracle complexity class $\fexpnexp$.
-We use a technique pioneered by Krentel \cite{Krentel} (see also \cite{Papa}) who proved that the the optimization version of certain NP-hard problems are complete for $\fpnp$.
-This idea was also used for the finite quantum constructions in \cite{Amb14, GPY19, GY19, WBG20}.
-The idea is to use an accounting scheme that applies a cost to every string $y$ representing guesses for the sequence of responses to all the oracle queries made.
-The verifier is used to check {\em yes} instances so that incorrect {\em yes} guesses incur a very high cost and every {\em no} guess incurs a more modest cost.
-The accounting scheme ensures that the minimum cost $y$ corresponds to the correct sequence of oracle responses.
-These costs must necessarily decrease exponentially because the oracle queries are adaptive.
-An incorrect oracle response could potentially change the oracle queries made in the future and it is important that the penalty for an incorrect guess on the $i^{th}$ query results in a higher penalty that could potentially be saved on all of the future queries.
-Note that the costs must depend on the input because they decrease exponentially with each oracle query and therefore have to range from a constant to exponential in $m$, where $m$ is the number of oracle queries made.
-Encoding the costs directly into the Hamiltonian then is not an option in the translationally-invariant setting in which the Hamiltonian term is a fixed constant, independent of the input to the problem.
-We address this challenge by using the length of an encoded computation as a means of calibrating the ground energy.
-The correct length is computed by a Turing Machine with a finite set of rules that is embedded into the Hamiltonian term.
+As mentioned above, the oracle calls pose a challenge in the circuit-to-Hamiltonian construction: the {\em no} guesses of the oracle responses cannot be verified.
+To overcome this, we use Krentel's accounting scheme \cite{Krentel,Papa} that applies a cost to every string $y$ representing guesses for the sequence of responses to all the oracle queries made.
+The accounting scheme needs to ensure that the minimum cost $y$ is equal to the correct sequence of oracle responses, $\tilde{y}$. {\em yes} and {\em no} guesses are treated differently, due to the fact that the verifier can check {\em yes} instances (and thus incorrect {\em yes} guesses can incur a very high cost), but {\em no} guesses, cannot be directly verified.
+In Krentel's scheme, {\em no} guesses incur a more modest cost, whether correct or not, and their cost must decrease exponentially.
+This is because the oracle queries are adaptive; an incorrect oracle response could potentially change all the oracle queries made in the future and so it is important that the penalty for an incorrect guess on the $i^{th}$ query is higher than the energy that could potentially be saved on all future queries.
+Thus, the costs range from a constant to exponential in $m$, where $m$ is the number of oracle calls; our main challenge is that a fixed translationally-invariant Hamiltonian cannot directly encode these costs in penalty terms.